If Not, You're Throwing Money Away on Each Pallet

-That’s what I told a group of attendees at the Doosan Boot Camp last week.
+That’s what I told a group of attendees at the Doosan Boot Camp in 2017.
 The boot camp ran from September 19-21 in Atlanta, with many of my fellow material handling professionals attending.

 Doosan kindly gave me presentation time.
-(I had a Forklift Boss t-shirt.
-It’s awesome.)
+(And a Forklift Boss t-shirt.
+It’s awesome!)
 While speaking, I challenged the attendees to tell me their average pallet weight.
-I offered $20 to anyone who could give me the weight amount.
+I offered $20 to anyone who could give me the correct weight amount.

 Nobody won it.

 Why is average pallet weight important?
 If you ship even a single truck of product out this holiday season (or ANY holiday season), you need to know the answer.
 Let's break it down.
 You'll see why.

 How Many Pallets can You Fit in a 53-Foot Shipping Trailer?

 There are three shipping trailer sizes in use today: 40-foot, 48-foot, and 53-foot.
 A standard GMA pallet is 48" long x 40" wide.

 Some simple math tells us that a 53-foot trailer (which is 636” long) will fit 13 pallets lengthwise, with about 1 foot extra.
 These trailers are wide enough for two rows of pallets.
 So you’re looking at 26 pallets loaded into every 53-foot trailer.

 What does this have to do with weight?
 Now that we know how many pallets we can add in, we can determine how much each needs to weigh.
 But there’s one more thing to take into account.